-- Battens / nails should be placed at an appropriate height to suit the thickness of board being fitted, and nails should remain 40 mm proud of the joist. - The insulation boards should then be fitted between the joists so that they are supported by the battens, saddle clips or nails. - If two layers of insulation are required, they should be horizontally offset relative to each other so that, as far as possible, the board joints in the two adjacent layers do not coincide with each other. - All board joints should be tightly butted. - Ensure that insulation boards are fitted tightly between the joists, and any gaps are filled with expanding urethane sealant. - Any narrow gaps between a joist and perimeter wall should be insulated by specially cut pieces of board which in turn should be supported on blocks nailed to the underside of the joists.
+- The insulation boards should then be fitted between the joists so that they are supported by the battens, saddle clips or nails. - The insulation boards should be cut to fit snugly between the floor joists.
+Measure the distance between the joists prior to cutting the boards as spacings can vary. - If two layers of insulation are required, they should be horizontally offset relative to each other so that, as far as possible, the board joints in the two adjacent layers do not coincide with each other. - All board joints should be tightly butted. - Ensure that insulation boards are fitted tightly between the joists, and any gaps are filled with expanding urethane sealant. - Any narrow gaps between a joist and perimeter wall should be insulated by specially cut pieces of board which in turn should be supported on blocks nailed to the underside of the joists.
 Gaps less than 25 mm wide should be filled with expanding urethane sealant. - Kingspan Thermafloor® TF70 is not suitable for installation directly over timber joists.